-Sequoia Riverlands Trust (SRT) is a regional nonprofit land trust formed in 2001 to conserve the natural and agricultural legacy of the southern Sierra Nevada and San Joaquin Valley.
-SRT has ambitious programs in land and conservation easement acquisition (habitat and farmland), land stewardship, restoration, conservation outreach, and education.
+Sequoia Riverlands Trust (SRT) is a regional nonprofit land trust formed in 2000.
+SRT conserves the natural and agricultural legacy of the southern Sierra Nevada and San Joaquin Valley, as well as important lands in the Carrizo Plain.
+SRT has ambitious programs in land and conservation easement acquisition (habitat and farmland), land stewardship, restoration, conservation outreach, public policy, and outdoor education.

 SRT seeks talented individuals dedicated to the conservation of our natural resources, and we offer our staff competitive salary and benefits.
 SRT is an Equal Opportunity Employer.

 Are you a proven leader whose passion for conservation inspires love and lasting protection for important California lands?

 Do you have the managerial expertise to channel the energies of the remarkably talented, highly educated, and strongly self-motivated staff of one of California’s most prominent, nationally-accredited land protection organizations?

 Would you thrive in a high profile leadership position in a vibrant Central California community?

 Are you committed to equity, diversity and inclusion in every endeavor?

 If you answered YES to all the above, the Board of Directors of Sequoia Riverlands Trust (SRT) is eager to discuss your potential leadership role with our well-established, notably innovative nonprofit land trust.
 The leadership challenge is multi-faceted.
 With an annual operating budget of $2.4 million, SRT’s staff of 20 exceptional professionals steward nearly 43,000 acres of California’s most valuable natural and agricultural lands.
 In addition to fulfilling our traditional land trust mission, you will continue SRT’s advances in the fields of mitigation services, water and land use policy, and environmental education.